 FREE BONUS TEST TRACKS

-and Techmaster PEB were at the heart of the Bass Revolution,
+Newtown Records and Techmaster PEB were at the heart of

-105 dB it is either set up incorrectly or you need JL
+play this at 105 dB it is either set up incorrectly or

-Audio Subwoofers! (and you need them correctly set
+you need JL Audio Subwoofers! (and you need them

 Guess what: these